Li Jinquan: Under Later Jin

 imperial rescripts to kill surrendering soldiers, then you may not escape peril yourself!"
 Even though Shi Jingtang heard about Li's disobedience, he could not do anything.
 Instead, to appease Li, he appointed him military commissioner of Anyuan on 11 October 937.

 In Anyuan, Li Jinquan entrusted a greedy and immoral man named Hu Hanyun (胡漢筠) with the day-to-day operations of the military and government.
 After Shi Jingtang heard of Hu Hanyun's excesses, he sent an honest administrator named Jia Renzhao (賈仁沼) to Anyuan to replace Hu.
-Hu was terrified, so he persuaded Li Jingquan to submit a memorial which claimed that Hu was ill and could not be recalled back to the capital.
+Hu was terrified, so he persuaded Li Jingquan to submit a memorial which claimed that Hu was ill and could not be recalled to the capital.
 Pang Lingtu (龐令圖), who hailed from the same hometown as Li Jinquan, repeated advised Li to appoint Jia Renzhao.
 Hu Hanyun then sent soldiers to massacre Pang Lingtu's entire family.
 He also poisoned Jia Renzhao to death.
 Because Hu Hanyun colluded with the flatterer Zhang Wei (張緯), Li Jingquan knew nothing of his wrongdoings and trusted him more than ever.

 In summer of 940, Shi Jingtang decided to replace Li Jinquan with Ma Quanjie (馬全節).
 Knowing Jia Renzhao's sons would file court complaints for their father's murder, Hu Hanyun warned Li Jinquan of the possible punishment he would also face in the capital: "Formerly, the Son of Heaven summoned me, but you violated imperial orders by refusing to relieve me."
 Li Jinquan then prepared to rebel.
 Having heard the news, on 29 June 940, Shi Jingtang named Ma Quanjie the overall commander of the punitive force against Li Jinquan.
 The soldiers of this force came from 12 prefectures.

 At that time, Wu had already been replaced by Southern Tang, and Li Jinquan sent Zhang Wei to Southern Tang to offer his surrender.
 Southern Tang's emperor Li Bian then commissioned a 3000-man force under general Li Chengyu (李承裕) and Duan Chugong (段處恭) to receive Li Jinquan from E Prefecture.
 Li Jinquan and his hundreds of soldiers surrendered without a problem, and Li Chengyu got hold of his women and wealth as well.
 Feeling overconfident, Li Chengyu disobeyed Li Bian's orders and plundered An Prefecture, acquiring items of "gold and silk too numerous to count".
 When the Southern Tang army finally retreated, they were caught up by the Later Jin army.
 In the bloody two-day battle that followed, Duan Chugong was killed, while Li Chengyu was captured.
 Ma Quanjie executed Li Chengyu and thousands of Southern Tang soldiers.
 Li Jinquan managed to escape and it was said once he entered Southern Tang territory, he looked north and shed tears.
 He received a rather cool reception in Southern Tang.